-(I) If the Recipient does not submit all reports in accordance with the regulatory closeout requirements and the terms and conditions of the Federal Award within one year of the period of performance end date, DOE must report the non-Federal entity's material failure to comply with the terms and conditions of the award with the OMB-designated integrity and performance system (currently FAPIIS).
-DOE may also pursue other enforcement actions per §200.339.
+(H) If the Recipient does not comply with the closeout requirements, including submitting all final reports, DOE must report the Recipient's material failure to comply with the terms and conditions of the Federal award in SAM.gov.
+DOE must use the Contractor Performance Assessment Reporting System (CPARS) to enter or amend information in SAM.gov.
+DOE may also pursue other enforcement actions as appropriate.
+See also 2 CFR 200.339.

-7.2 DOE Specific Closeout Instructions (SEPT 2020)
+7.2 DOE Specific Closeout Instructions

-- (A) The Closeout process includes verifying that the following have been accomplished at the expiration of the acquisition or assistance instrument: - (1) all terms and conditions have been fulfilled; - (2) all property issues have been resolved; - (3) all patent and data issues have been resolved; - (4) all necessary and required reports have been properly submitted to the government in accordance with the Federal Assistance Reporting Checklist and the terms and conditions of the award; and - (5) all required financial data and other related information has been submitted and resolved.
+- (A) The Closeout process includes verifying that the following have been accomplished at the expiration of the Federal award: - (1) All terms and conditions have been fulfilled; - (2) All property issues have been resolved; - (3) All patent and data issues have been resolved; - (4) All necessary and required reports have been properly submitted to the government in accordance with the Federal Assistance Reporting Checklist and the terms and conditions of the award; and - (5) All required financial data and other related information has been submitted and resolved.

-When all conditions have been met and the final cost has been determined, final payment can be made to the recipient and the instrument may be closed out.
-In the event a final audit has not been performed prior to the closeout of the grant, DOE reserves the right to recover appropriate amounts after fully considering the recommendations on disallowed costs resulting from the final audit.
+When all conditions have been met and the final cost has been determined, final payment can be made to the Recipient and the instrument may be closed out.
+In the event a final audit has not been performed prior to the closeout of the Federal award, DOE reserves the right to recover appropriate amounts after fully considering the recommendations on disallowed costs resulting from the final audit.

-- (B) The Federal Assistance Reporting Checklist may indicate some or all of the following reports as being required at time of Closeout: - (1) the final performance or progress report; - (2) Scientific/Technical reports and STI products, as applicable; - (3) the Financial Status Report (SF-425); - (4) the Final Request for Payment (SF-270); if applicable, - (5) the patent certification, if applicable; and - (6) a listing of property furnished by DOE or acquired under the award.
+- (B) The Federal Assistance Reporting Checklist may indicate some or all of the following reports as being required at time of Closeout: - (1) The final performance or progress report; - (2) Scientific/Technical reports and STI products, as applicable; - (3) The Financial Status Report (SF-425); - (4) The Final Request for Payment (SF-270); if applicable, - (5) The Invention Certification, if applicable; and - (6) A listing of property furnished by DOE or acquired under the award (SF-428).